dashohoxha/killercoda-scenarios/linux-cli/lesson8/step1.md

    The option `-c` means `create`, and the option `-f` is for the filename of the archive.

-   The option `-t` is used to list the contents od the archive, and `-v` is for verbose:
+   The option `-t` is used to list the contents of the archive, and `-v` is for verbose:

    `tar -tf testdir.tar | less`{{execute}}